 Explore further with Blickling's multi-use trail

-Why not try out our new all-weather, multi-use trail?
-The route offers a 4-mile (6.5km) safe off-road path through Blickling’s beautiful historic park and farmland.
+Why not try out our all-weather, multi-use trail?
+The route offers a 4-mile (6.5km) safe, off-road path through Blickling’s beautiful historic park and farmland.
 It's tailored for families to explore, but it's also perfect for cyclists, walkers, runners and adapted wheelchair users to enjoy.

 We're passionate about getting people outdoors and closer to nature at Blickling.
 Our aim is to make access to the parkland as easy as possible, and to help make people feel comfortable about heading off into the countryside.

 In partnership with Sport England, Blickling Estate is part of a national project to provide multi-use trails, giving you the opportunity to explore more of the estate than ever before.

 Blickling is one of Norfolk’s most iconic estates, and being one of the largest in the area has enough space to allow a variety of visitors to enjoy different activities.
 This project has also enabled us to improve many areas which have been under heavy use, potholed or muddy and in need of repair.

 Our circular trail has been designed with materials that can be used all year round, by a wide variety of users.
 So whether you're a walker, an adapted wheelchair user, a runner, a cyclist or you're pushing a buggy, we hope you'll now find it easier to explore the wider estate.

 As more families visit Blickling, it’s important we can provide a safe place for them to enjoy the wider estate too.
 A place that they can be active together, safe in the knowledge that they’re in a traffic free environment.

 This new trail, the majority of which follows existing paths, also avoids all fast roads.
 The surfaces are not designed for racing road bikes with very narrow tyres, but for families looking for an easy, safe route that can get them started and build their confidence.